micromark/common-markup-state-machine/readme.md

-If `index` is not `0`, let `line` be a line where `start` is the start position of the token at `0`, `end` is the end position of the token at `index` if there is one or the last token in the queue otherwise, and without an ending, open a [*ATX heading content group*][g-atx-heading-content], [process as Phrasing][process-as-phrasing] with `lines` set to a list with a single entry `line`, and close.
+If `index` is not `0`, let `line` be a line where `start` is the start position of the token at `0`, `end` is the end position of the token at `index` if there is one or otherwise the last token in the queue, and without an ending, open a [*ATX heading content group*][g-atx-heading-content], [process as Phrasing][process-as-phrasing] with `lines` set to a list with a single entry `line`, and close.